HugoRomat/flownet_SVG/API.md

 #### Properties
 * x: The position of the node on the horizontal axis of the canvas ( (0,0) => top left corner).
 * y: The position of the node on the vertical axis of the canvas ( (0,0) => top left corner).
-* color: The color of the node supporting several color encoding (hsl, rgb...)
+* color: The color of the node supported by several color encoding (hsl, rgb...)
 * size: The size of the node coresponding to its radius.

 ## Links